Abu Dhabi Transit Visa

 • Indian ordinary passport holders have historically been eligible for UAE visa-on-arrival if they hold a valid visa, residence permit, or Green Card from certain other countries — commonly cited as the US, EU member states, Australia, Canada, Japan, New Zealand, Singapore, and South Korea.

-• Time-sensitive note: multiple reports from July 2026 — including coverage citing an ICP announcement — indicate the UAE has removed the UK visa / UK residence permit route from this list for Indian passport holders.
-Because reporting on the exact effective date has been inconsistent, Indian travellers who previously relied on a UK visa or residence permit for Abu Dhabi visa-on-arrival should verify their current eligibility directly with ICP, Etihad, or an authorised visa channel before booking a non-refundable stopover.
+• Time-sensitive note: ICP guidance reported from early July 2026 indicates the UAE is removing the UK visa / UK residence permit route from this list for Indian passport holders relying solely on that document.
+Multiple outlets reported this in the first two weeks of July 2026, though the exact implementation date has not been uniformly confirmed across sources at time of writing.
+Indian travellers who previously relied on a UK visa or residence permit for Abu Dhabi visa-on-arrival should verify their current eligibility directly with ICP, Etihad, or an authorised visa channel before booking a non-refundable stopover.

 • If you are not eligible for visa-on-arrival and you plan to leave Zayed International Airport, you will need a pre-arranged Abu Dhabi transit visa through Etihad or another valid UAE entry permission.